apify/crawlee/docs/guides/getting_started.md

 The code should look pretty familiar to you.
 It's a very simple `handlePageFunction` where we log the currently processed URL to the console and enqueue more links.
 But there are also a few new, interesting additions.
 Let's break it down.

-##### The `response` parameter of the `handlePageFunction()`
-You might have noticed that we've added a third parameter to the function's definition - `response`.
-The response is actually the HTTP response object that our crawler received when making the HTTP request to the target website.
-It contains useful information like the HTTP `statusCode` and the original HTTP `request` we've made to the website.
-Note that this is NOT the same object as our own `Request` instance, that's available as the `request` parameter of the `handlePageFunction`.
-The `response.request` object is a low level representation provided by the underlying HTTP client library and is not provided by Apify SDK.

 ##### The `selector` parameter of `enqueueLinks()`
 When we previously used `enqueueLinks()`, we were not providing any `selector` parameter and it was fine, because we wanted to use the default setting, which is `a` - finds all `<a>` elements.
 But now, we need to be more specific.
 There are multiple `<a>` links on the given category page, but we're only interested in those that will take us to item (actor) details.
 Using the DevTools, we found out that we can select the links we wanted using the `a.item` selector, which selects all the `<a class="item ...">` elements.
 And those are exactly the ones we're interested in.